zackschuster/ng-app/README.md

 ng-app `.cjs`/`.mjs` bundles are compiled to ES2019 & are NOT drop-in ready for IE11

-ng-app only needs a polyfill for the `Promise` API in IE11
+ng-app requires no polyfills to run in IE11

 ### Starter HTML